KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 <a name="appDidStartFn"></a>

 ## appDidStartFn : function
-An optional app life-cycle hook invoked one-time immediately afterapp has started.
+An optional app life-cycle hook invoked one time, immediately afterthe app has started.
 Because the app is up-and-running at this time, you have access tothe appState and dispatch() function ... assuming you are usingredux (when detected by feature-u's plugable aspects).**Please Note** `appDidStart()` utilizes named parameters.

 | Param | Type | Description |